pmoskovi/kafka-learning-resources/README.md

 <br/>Tags: Intermediate, Blog Post
 * [Diagnose and Debug Apache Kafka Issues: Understanding Increased Consumer Rebalance Time](https://www.confluent.io/blog/debug-apache-kafka-pt-3/): Part 3 in the Diagnose and Debug Apache Kafka Issues blog post series by Confluent. | Source: https://developer.confluent.io
 <br/>Tags: Intermediate, Blog Post
+* [How to Run Confluent on Windows in Minutes](https://www.confluent.io/blog/set-up-and-run-kafka-on-windows-and-wsl-2/): Learn how to set up the entire Confluent stack on Windos using WSL (Windows Subsystem for Linux 2). | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post, Hands-on Exercises
+* [How to Run Apache Kafka on Windows](https://www.confluent.io/blog/set-up-and-run-kafka-on-windows-linux-wsl-2/): Learn how to run Apache Kafka on Windows using WSL (Windows Subsystem for Linux 2). | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post, Hands-on Exercises
+* [My Python/Java/Spring/Go/Whatever Client Won’t Connect to My Apache Kafka Cluster in Docker/AWS/My Brother’s Laptop.
+Please Help!](https://www.confluent.io/blog/kafka-client-cannot-connect-to-broker-on-aws-on-docker-etc/): A detailed look at 5 scenarios of what can go wrong with connections. | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post, Hands-on Exercises
+* [Exactly-Once Semantics Are Possible: Here’s How Kafka Does It](https://www.confluent.io/blog/exactly-once-semantics-are-possible-heres-how-apache-kafka-does-it/): In this blog post, Neha Narkhede explains what Kafka’s exactly-once semantics mean, why it is a hard problem, and how the new idempotence and transactions features in Kafka enable correct exactly-once stream processing using the Kafka Streams API. | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post
+* [Transactions in Apache Kafka](https://www.confluent.io/blog/transactions-apache-kafka/): The goal of this post is to share the main concepts needed to use the transaction API in Apache Kafka effectively. | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post
+* [Kafka Connect Deep Dive – Converters and Serialization Explained](https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained/): Kafka Connect is part of Apache Kafka®, providing streaming integration between data stores and Kafka.
+For data engineers, it just requires JSON configuration files to use.
+There are connectors for common (and not-so-common) data stores out there already, including JDBC, Elasticsearch, IBM MQ, S3 and BigQuery, to name but a few. | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post, Hands-on Exercises

 ### Advanced
 * [Streaming Data Governance](https://developer.confluent.io/courses/governing-data-streams/overview/): Learn about Confluent Cloud stream governance features. | Source: https://developer.confluent.io